tensorflow/tensorflow/tensorflow/docs_src/get_started/tflearn.md

 The `tf.contrib.learn` API uses input functions, which create the TensorFlow operations that generate data for the model.
-In this case, the data is small enough that it can be stored in @{tf.constant TensorFlow constants}.
+In this case, the data is small enough that it can be stored in @{tf.constant$TensorFlow constants}.
 The following code produces the simplest possible input pipeline:

 ```python